-The late Jayne Wilson was a resident of Canberra who developed a keen interest in Tasmanian fauna and flora, largely as a result of her research into the life of renown Tasmanian botanist, Dr Winifred Curtis.
+The late Jayne Wilson was an active member of the Hobart business community who, in retirement, developed a keen interest in Tasmanian flora and fauna as a result of her research into the life of renowned Tasmanian botanist, Dr Winifred Curtis.

 The Wilson Bequest was generously granted to the Tasmanian Museum and Art Gallery in 2016.
 A portion of the bequest has been allocated to bursaries to assist with studies of interest to the Museum.